prometheus/docs/content/docs/operating/configuration.md

 ### `<static_config>`

-A `static_confic` allows specifying a list of targets and a common label set for them.
+A `static_config` allows specifying a list of targets and a common label set for them.
 It is the canonical way to specify static targets in a scrape configuration.